 - Aloe vera – the gel is both soothing and has anti-inflammatory properties, use 100% pure aloe vera gel after the bath or shower or as required for symptomatic relief

 - Essential oils – essential oils that are known for their anti-inflammatory and analgesic properties can be applied to the affected area but must always be diluted in a base or carrier oil first.
 Essential oils are very powerful and too strong to apply directly to the skin, particularly in such a sensitive area.
-Favorite choices are myrtle, horse chestnut, oil of cloves, cooling peppermint and cypress oil.
+Favorite choices are myrtle, horse chestnut, oil of cloves, cooling peppermint, and cypress oil.
 Some people create a balm using a neutral base cream to which they add the oils and then apply.
-Essential oils can only be used for external hemorrhoids, they should never be applied to internal areas – take a look at our range here.
+Essential oils can only be used for external hemorrhoids, they should never be applied to internal areas.

 - Medicated cooling pads – try Tucks medicated cooling pads, combined with a benzocaine ointment below: